Tapioca Pudding is a sweet milk based dessert with a creamy texture and

 quick-cooking tapioca (used in this recipe) for a few reasons; I like its

-texture, it does not need to be soaked, and it is a lot easier to find (it
+texture, it doesn't need to be soaked, and it's a lot easier to find (it

 is carried in every grocery store whereas the pearl tapioca is mainly